 Luckily, there's a way to avoid the stress of changing rates.
 Here’s what you need to know about mortgage rate locks.

 A mortgage rate lock is an agreement between borrower and lender that allows borrowers to lock in an interest rate.
 If you’re looking to borrow, it's a guarantee that the rate you’re given for your loan will stay the same until closing, regardless of market movement.

 Mortgage rates change a lot – they move up and down from day to day and even hour to hour.
 Because of this, the rate you’re given when you first apply for a mortgage might not be the going rate when it's time to close.

 A rate lock provides security.
 While you may not end up getting the best rate possible, locking in your rate can provide the peace of mind that you won’t end up with a higher rate.

 How Does A Mortgage Rate Lock Work?

-How Long Can You Lock Your Rate For?
+Know How Long Your Rate Lock Lasts

 You should be mindful of how long you think it will take you to close when you lock your rate.
 Your lender will be able to provide a reliable estimate for this.
 If you only have a lock period of 30 days and you anticipate the closing process will take longer, you should talk to your lender about extension options.